 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant.
-Based on the model for CalSTRS consulting actuary' investment practice, a best estimate range was determined be assuming the portfolio is re-balanced annually and that the annual returns are lognormally distributed and independently from year to year to develop expected percentile for the long-term distribution of annualized returns.
-The assumed asset allocation is based on board policy for target asset allocation in effect on February 2, 2012, the date the current experience study was approved by the board.
-Best estimates of 10-year geometric real rates of return and the assumed asset allocation for each major asset class used as input to develop the actuarial investment rate of return are summarized in the following table:
+The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant (Pension Consulting Alliance-PCA) as an input to the process.
+The actuarial investment rate of return assumption was adopted by the board in February 2017 in conjunction with the most recent experience study.
+For each future valuation, CalSTRS consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2017, are summarized in the following table:

-Assumed Asset Long-term Expected
+Asset Class Assumed Asset Allocation Long-term Expected Real Rate of Return

-Asset Class Allocation Real Rate of Return
+Global equity 47% 6.30%

-Global equity 47% 4.50%
+Fixed income 12% 0.30%

-Private equity 12% 6.20%
+Real estate 13% 5.20%

-Real estate 15% 4.35%
+Private equity 13% 9.30%

-Inflation sensitive 5% 3.20%
+Absolute Return 9% 2.90%

-Fixed income 20% 0.20%
+Inflation sensitive 4% 3.80%

-Cash/liquidity 1% 0.00%
+Cash/liquidity 2% -1.00%